Plot your course to career success.

 Look, we all want to make more money.

 So now you're left feeling like your life and your career path are out of control.
-Like you're taking the crumbs that fall from the table of the successful class in society, and there's not a lot of great opportunities out there for you..
+Like you're taking the crumbs that fall from the table of the successful class in society, and there are not a lot of great opportunities out there for you...

 But in reality, our economy is booming and coming back to life.
 And there's massive opportunity everywhere.
 You just need to learn how to take control of the different paths that are available to you.

 As kids, the school system tried to teach us to conform.
 They held our hand from K-12th grade, monitoring our progress and giving council in order to push us all down similar paths.
 But when we finally get out into the business world, we realize that there's no longer a teacher whose priority is leading us to the next step...

 In the business world, we now have supervisors or managers - not all of which are interested in pushing us to move up the career ladder if they don't benefit from it as well.
 Most of them really aren't there to mentor you beyond doing your current job effectively.

 And so the results are that people get backed into a corner with nowhere to grow, their career stalls or they have to work multiple jobs just to make ends meet.

 The core issue is that there are a lot of communities for non-professional level careers, but not a lot of those organizations are willing to mentor, or give advice in order to help you advance!
 And the alternative options to the non-professional level careers aren't promoted widely because they are alternatives for a reason, right?